-A beloved landmark in north-eastern Tokyo, the Tsunyuji temple has been given a new lease of life by Tokyo-based Satoru Hirota Architects who have both refurbished and complemented it with new facilities.
-The Edo-period Buddhist temple was destroyed during WWII air-raids and modestly rebuilt in 1949, but had since been poorly kept with the site exhibiting signs of dilapidation.
-The minimalist intervention, which includes the addition of a reception hall, priests’ quarters and a new courtyard, succeeds in reinstating the shrine’s dignity and reinvigorating it in a contemporary way, presenting to the public, as the architects say, “a temple of a new era.”
+The Edo-period Buddhist temple was destroyed during WWII air-raids and modestly rebuilt in 1949, but had since been poorly kept with the site exhibiting signs of destruction.
+The minimalist intervention, which includes the addition of a reception hall, priests’ quarters, and a new courtyard, succeeds in reinstating the shrine’s dignity and reinvigorating it in a contemporary way, presenting to the public, as the architects say, “a temple of a new era.”

-The site is located in the northeast corner.
-The north side of the site facing the schoolyard and children’s park.
-Precinct was bad ventilated in often because of the extension has been building and trees.
-And it was in a state of lack of cleanliness of as a religious space.
-Main hall is kept to a refurbishment, the north side of the site became totally parking.
-Housing and office it was one of the building.
+The site is located in the northeast corner—the north side of the site facing the schoolyard and children’s park.
+The precinct was poorly ventilated and was in a state of lack of cleanliness as a sacred space.
+The main hall is kept to refurbishment, the north side of the site became parking.
+Housing and office were one of the buildings.

-Eaves of the reception hall are kept low, It lead the diffused light from the north in the precincts.
-At the same time the courtyard of Shirakawa sand was planned so as to reflect the light into the reception hall.
-Main shrine represents the figure of the time erected, clean air is full of the precincts.
+The eaves of the reception hall are kept low.
+It leads the diffused light from the north in the precincts.
+At the same time, the courtyard of Shirakawa sand was planned to reflect the light into the reception hall.
+The main shrine represents the figure of the time erected; clean air is full of the precincts.
 It was reborn as a new space for prayer, and as a beloved landmark in the area.
-In the future, we hope to be loved as a symbol of the region familiar to the surrounding landscape over the years.
+In the future, we hope the temple to be loved as a symbol of the region.

 Tsunyuji Temple Gallery